Text area

 </FormControl>

-When using the headless TextArea, you can align its text content with the rest of the page with TextArea.Aligner utility which will adjust the space automatically based on the size of the TextArea and the padding value it uses.
-By default it applies negative margins on all sides of the field, but you can control that with the side propery of the aligner.
+When using the headless TextArea, you can align its text content with the rest of the page with the TextArea.Aligner utility, which adjusts the space automatically based on the size of the TextArea and the padding value it uses.
+By default, it applies negative margins on all sides of the field, but you can control that with the side property of the aligner.

 <View gap={2}>